- Dr. Teresa Edwards

 A Dose of Thankfulness

-The month of November reminds us to take time to consider what we are thankful for.
+Fall is a great time to pause and consider what we are thankful for.
 It's good to be reminded to be thankful.
 For most of us, it's easy to focus on what's not going right or what we don't like.
 We pay attention to what we would like to change about our life, our house, ourselves, our spouse, and our children.
 But, feelings of warmth, affection, and closeness don’t thrive in a relationship by thinking about what we don’t like or want to change about that person.

 One of the great existential thinkers, Soren Kierkegaard, said that our life always expresses the result of our dominant thoughts.
 He was right.
 This is true for our relationships also.
 Our feelings toward our spouse or family members are the result of our dominant thoughts about them.
 So, if our dominant thoughts focus on our anger over a recent argument, our frustration over housework, or our irritation over an annoying habit, what are the results of those thoughts?
 Are they leading us to a more fulfilling, connected relationship?